Man and woman using electronic devices, checking loan balances

 • Check your credit score: Find out if your bank or credit union offers free access to your credit score so you can review yours and improve it if necessary.

-• Calculate your financial needs for the smallest possible loan: Review your finances to determine how much you actually need to borrow so you can look for a right-sized loan.
+• Calculate your financial needs for the smallest possible loan: Review your finances to determine how much you need to borrow so you can look for a right-sized loan.

 Author Information